• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 During German occupation (Prussian partition of Poland), while studying at the Germ.
 Königliches Gymnasium (Eng.
 Royal Gymnasium) in Wejherowo, member of the Polish clandestine student self–education organization Pomeranian Philomaths.

-In 1914, after start of the World War I drafted into German army as a chaplain.
-Among others was the parish priest of the garrison parish in Grudziądz.
+In 1914, after start of the World War I drafted into German Imperial Army as a chaplain.

 After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, arrested by the Germans in 09.1939 (or on c.
 28.10.1939).